JasonSCFu/Deploy-ML-Application-using-OpenShift/README.md

 A step by step hands-on tutorial for end-to-end ML model deployment process

+We can use [OpenShift Sandbox](https://developers.redhat.com/developer-sandbox/activities/use-rhods-to-master-nlp) to run this tutorial

 ### Step 1: Create a simple NLP model using  01-Create-Claims-Classification.ipynb